microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/01-index.md

     ![Auth Code Auth - custom connector test][image-22]

-We've added extra security to the custom connector with OAuth2 - authorisation code auth.
+We've added extra security to the custom connector with OAuth2 - authorization code auth.

 ## 4. BFF (Backends-for-Frontends) &ndash; Combination of API Key Auth and Basic Auth

-Many organisations nowadays have requirements using the [BFF (Backends-for-frontends) pattern][az patterns architecture bff] through APIM, mainly if your organisation adopts microservice architecture.
-It's not uncommon that APIs use different authentication approaches from each API &ndash; one uses the API key auth, another uses the basic key auth, and the other uses the OAuth2 auth.
+Many organisations nowadays have requirements using the [BFF (Backends-for-frontends) pattern][az patterns architecture bff] through API Management, mainly if your organisation adopts microservice architecture.
+It's not uncommon that APIs use different authentication approaches for different APIs &ndash; one uses the API key auth, another uses the basic key auth, and the other uses the OAuth2 auth.

 If you are about to build a BFF with those APIs using different authentication methods, what would you do?
 What could you do if you're even about to create the BFF for the Power Platform custom connector?
-There are many different combinations of authentication methods, but let's focus on those two &ndash; API key auth and basic auth.
+There are many different combinations of authentication methods, but let's focus on following two &ndash; API key auth and basic auth:

-1. First of all, you MUST choose which authentication type will use for the main one for the Power Platform custom connector.
-If you want to use the basic auth as the main one, the custom connector doesn't have to know the API key and vice versa.
-In other words, the other authentication method MUST be handled by the APIM policy of the BFF API.
+1. First of all, you MUST choose which authentication type you will use for the main one for the Power Platform custom connector.
+If you want to use basic auth as the main one, the custom connector doesn't have to know the API key and vice versa.
+In other words, the other authentication method MUST be handled by the API Management policy of the BFF API.

 1. Let's take a look at [this OpenAPI document][gh sample openapi bff] for BFF.
 It combines both apps using the API key auth and basic auth, respectively.